ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 calibrate the voltage/current measurement in order to verify that the measured voltage of the battery is correct.
-You can also set the **Sensor** selection list to **Other** and use the calibration process to configure an "unknown" power module.
+You can also set the **Sensor** selection list to **Other** and use the calibration process to configure an "unknown" power monitor/module.

 To calibrate the voltage reading: